Seatis/my-teaching-materials/syllabus/orientation/java-spring.md

 [Create a simple website where you are able to manage a tamagochi](https://github.com/greenfox-academy/teaching-materials/tree/master/project/programmer-fox-club)

-## Week 8 - SQL
+## Week 8 - Data persistence

 ### Goals
-- Learn how to use a relational DB with SQL
+- Learn how to use a relational DB and manage data with SQL
 - Learn how to use a database from Spring
+- Managing persistent (saving and loading) data in database
 - Create a simple backend application

 ### Days